 Sheet metal fabrication is a process by which sheet metal is cut and bent into a desired shape or form.
 The sheet metal is usually thin, which involves cutting, punching, bending, and assembling the metal into the desired shape.
 Sheet metal can be made from a variety of materials, including steel, aluminum, brass, copper, and stainless steel.
 Aluminum and stainless steel are two common materials used to make precision sheet metal parts.

-Sheet metal fabrication services can create a wide range of products, including automotive parts, aircraft parts, medical equipment, and electronic enclosures.
-Fabrication services often include design and engineering support, prototyping, and producing the finished product.
+Sheet metal fabrication services can create a wide range of products for auto parts manufacturers, aircraft parts for the aviation industry, medical equipment, and electronic enclosures.
+Fabrication services often include design and engineering support, metal prototyping, and producing the finished product.

 Sheet Metal Fabrication – How Does It Work?